 Picture: The Autopilot RAE 200 reach truck from Toyota Material Handling supports the storage of goods in the Rhenus warehouse in Dortmund.
 Picture source: Rhenus SE & Co.
 KG.

 The Rhenus Group is a logistics services provider with global business operations and annual turnover of EUR 4.8 billion.
 Rhenus has business sites at 610 locations worldwide and employs 29,000 people.
-The Rhenus business areas – Contract Logistics, Freight Logistics, Port Logistics and Public Transport – manage complex supply chains and provide a wealth of innovative value-added services.
+The Rhenus business areas – Contract Logistics, Freight Logistics and Port Logistics – manage complex supply chains and provide a wealth of innovative value-added services.

 Press contact details for the Rhenus Group